charan2628/TopCoderChallengeNotifierBackend/README.md

 ## TODO
 * Add option to change challenge type to develop/design.
-* Make build script more interactive and build script for windows.
+* Make build script for windows.